Modeling and Passivity Properties of Multi-Producer District Heating Systems: Hydraulic Model

-{Following \cite{DePersis2011}, now we identify a set of independent flows from which the entire hydraulic state of the DH system can be determined.
-These flows are associated with a selected collection of {\em pipes} that generate fundamental loops of $G$ (see Remarks~\ref{rem:ide_chords_pumps}.(i) for details).
-To be precise, we recall that since $G$ is connected, then it admits a (possibly non-unique) spanning tree (see~\cite{bollobas_book,DePersis2011}), which we denote by $S=(N,\mathcal{E}')$.} Any $i\in \mathcal{E}\setminus \mathcal{E}'$ is referred to as a {\em chord} of $S$ and the set of all chords is denoted by $\mathcal{C}=\mathcal{E}\setminus \mathcal{E}'$.
-For ease of reference we let $n_{\mathrm{f}}=n_{\mathrm E} -(n_{\mathrm n}-1)$ denote the cardinality of $\mathcal{C}$.
+\revone{Following \cite{DePersis2011}, we proceed to identify a set of independent flows from which the entire hydraulic state of the DH system can be determined.
+These flows are associated with a selected collection of {\em pipes} that generate fundamental loops of $G$.